OpportunityIntl/OI-Validate/README.md

 # OI-Validate

 A lightweight client-side form validation library.
 Dependent on jQuery (for Javascript sugar) and Weavr (for error message styling).
+[View a demo here](http://opportunityintl.github.io/OI-Validate).

 ## Usage